- Home /

-Drink driving on P plates in Victoria - the legal limit and consequences
+Drink driving on P plates in Australia - the drink drive limit and consequences

 4 minute read

-In Victoria, young drivers are overrepresented among the state’s drug and drink driving offenders.
+In Australia, young drivers are overrepresented among the state’s drug and drink driving offenders.

-This is despite Victoria having among the strictest DUI laws in Australia, with intoxicated young drivers risking heavy fines and their licence, as well as their own lives and other road users’.
+This is despite Australia having some of the strictest DUI laws in the world, with intoxicated young drivers risking heavy fines and the loss of their licence, as well as their own lives and that of other road users.

-While fatalities may thankfully be in decline, authorities are concerned with drug driving trends, especially among young drivers.
+While fatalities may thankfully be in decline, authorities are concerned with drug and drink driving trends, especially among young drivers.

 What are the drug and drink driving limits in Australia?

-All Australian states and territories enforce a 0.05 BAC limit on full licence holders, and it is an offence to drive affected at all by illegal drugs like methamphetamine, cocaine, marijuana and even prescribed medications with driving warnings.
+The drink driving limit across Australia (i.e., in all states and territories) is 0.05 Blood Alcohol Concentration (BAC) on full licence holders.
+It is also an offence in all states and territories to drive affected at all by illegal drugs like methamphetamine, cocaine, marijuana and even prescribed medications with driving warnings.

-Victorian drivers on learner or probationary licences, either P1 (red P) or P2 (green P), must drive with a BAC of 0.00.
+States may have different rules around learner or probationary licences, generally.
+For example, in Victoria you may have either a P1 (red P) or a P2 (green P).
+Regardless, these come with a drink drive limit of BAC of 0.00.
 In the case of learner drivers, this same restriction applies to their licenced supervisor.

 What happens if I am injured by a drunk driver?